Italy’s Left Struggles to Take Control of Legislature

-The conservatives cited a collapse in home sales as a result of a new property tax, continued economic stagnation and tepid labor market reforms that were watered down under pressure from the country’s trade unions and the left as reasons for withdrawing their support from the government.
+The conservative cited a collapse in home sales as a result of a new property tax, economic stagnation and tepid labor market reforms as reasons for withdrawing from the government.

-The anti-German rhetoric appears to resonate with part of the Italian electorate.
-Whereas the left wing Partito Democrático, which also backed Monti’s reform efforts, enjoyed a 15 percentage point lead in preelection polls as recently as early January, some of the latest surveys from before a ban on opinion polls went into effect showed Berlusconi’s party and the federalist Lega Nord, which propped up his previous governments, trailing by just 5 percentage points.
+The anti-German rhetoric appears to resonate with voters.
+Whereas the left-wing Democratic Party, which also backed Monti’s reforms, enjoyed a 15-point lead in polls as recently as early January, the latest surveys put Berlusconi’s party and the federalist Northern League behind by just 5 percentage points.

-Partito Democrático‘s leader Pier Luigi Bersani has only to squeeze out a minor victory for the left in order to gain a majority in the lower house of parliament where the biggest party automatically gets the most seats.
+Democratic Party leader Pier Luigi Bersani has only to squeeze out a minor victory for the left in order to gain a majority of the seats in the lower house of parliament, where the biggest party automatically gets the most seats.

-In the Senate, however, winners’ bonus seats are awarded on a regional basis and the two camps are close to a draw in several battleground regions, including Lombardy and Veneto in the north which between them elect seventy-three senators.
-Berlusconi formed an alliance with the Lega Nord in order to boost support for the right there.
+But in the Senate, winners’ bonus seats are awarded on a regional basis and the two camps are close to a draw in battleground regions, including Lombardy and Veneto, which between them elect 73 senators.
+(Hence Berlusconi’s alliance with the Northern League.)

 Monti, for his part, has all but ruled out a coalition with the right as long as it is led by Berlusconi.
-He told Italian radio last month that he had “no intention of making any agreement with parties that aren’t strongly reformist” but also said that he could “easily imagine a collaboration” with Il Popolo della Libertà if Berlusconi stepped down.
+He told Italian radio last month that he had “no intention of making any agreement with parties that aren’t strongly reformist,” but he also said he could “easily imagine a collaboration” with the right if Berlusconi stepped down.